 Hey friends!
-What seems like a lifetime ago, the boys celebrated their birthday together in the summer sunshine, with a Toy Story 4 theme, at the Carnival, which suited me down to the ground.
+Want to know how to throw a Toy Story Party?
+Well, what seems like a lifetime ago, the boys celebrated their birthday together in the summer sunshine, with a Toy Story 4 theme, at the Carnival, which suited me down to the ground.
 Luckily we had just been to ShopDisneyUK’s Toy Story party in London where they took part in the sweetest video of the day, and came home with SO MANY TOY STORY TOYS.
 I was given a huge voucher too [thank you, Disney!] and the boys were entirely spoiled that day, they didn’t want to leave the store and go home.

 How to Host a Toy Story Party